 Based on Volkswagen Jetta 2.0L Base

-The Volkswagen Jetta has long been a premium offering in the compact-sedan segment, but with its redesign for the 2011 model year, VW aims to make it a more mainstream model by adding a new lower-priced version to the lineup.
-The Jetta hits dealerships in fall 2010, and competitors include the H...
+The Volkswagen Jetta has long been a premium offering in the compact-sedan segment, but with its redesign last year, VW aimed to make it a more mainstream model by including a new low-priced version in the lineup.
+Available with a gas or diesel engine, the five-seat Jetta is offered in sedan and...
 Read Full Report

 What We Like